enogrob/udemy-vuejs-2-the-complete-guide/README.md

 Section: 3
 0 / 15
 Using Conditionals and Rendering Lists
-45. Module Introduction
+[ ] 45.
+Module Introduction 0:48
-0:48
-46. Conditional Rendering with v-if
+[ ] 46.
+Conditional Rendering with v-if 3:37
-3:37
- Starting Code.zip
-47. Using an Alternative v-if Syntax
+[ ] 47.
+Using an Alternative v-if Syntax 1:36
-1:36
-48. Don't Detach it with v-show
+[ ] 48.
+Don't Detach it with v-show 1:43
-1:43
-49. Rendering Lists with v-for
+[ ] 49.
+Rendering Lists with v-for 2:25
-2:25
-50. Getting the Current Index
+[ ] 50.
+Getting the Current Index 1:51
-1:51
-51. Using an Alternative v-for Syntax
+[ ] 51.
+Using an Alternative v-for Syntax 1:10
-1:10
-52. Looping through Objects
+[ ] 52.
+Looping through Objects 4:44
-4:44
-53. Looping through a List of Numbers
+[ ] 53.
+Looping through a List of Numbers 0:57
-0:57
-54. Keeping Track of Elements when using v-for
+[ ] 54.
+Keeping Track of Elements when using v-for 4:08
-4:08
-55. Time to Practice - Conditionals and Lists (Problem) 1:40
+[ ] 55.
+Time to Practice - Conditionals and Lists (Problem) 1:40
- Exercise.zip
-56. Time to Practice - Conditionals and Lists (Solution) 9:38
+[ ] 56.
+Time to Practice - Conditionals and Lists (Solution) 9:38
-57. Time to Practice - Conditionals and Lists (Code) 0:00
+[ ] 57.
+Time to Practice - Conditionals and Lists (Code) 0:00
-58. Module Wrap Up
+[ ] 58.
+Module Wrap Up 0:51
-0:51
-59. Module Resources & Useful Links
+[ ] 59.
+Module Resources & Useful Links 0:00
-0:00

 Section: 4
 0 / 16
 First Course Project - The Monster Slayer
-60. Introduction & Challenge
+[ ] 60.
+Introduction & Challenge 2:54
-2:54
- Setup.zip
-61. Setting up the Course Project
+[ ] 61.
+Setting up the Course Project 2:37
-2:37
- Setup.zip
-62. Creating the Vue Instance and Styling the Healthbars 5:16
+[ ] 62.
+Creating the Vue Instance and Styling the Healthbars 5:16
-63. Showing the Player Controls Conditionally
+[ ] 63.
+Showing the Player Controls Conditionally 2:02
-2:02
-64. Implementing a "Start Game" Method
+[ ] 64.
+Implementing a "Start Game" Method 1:53
-1:53
-65. Implementing a "Attack" Method
+[ ] 65.
+Implementing a "Attack" Method 8:03
-8:03
-66. Write better Code - Time for Refactoring!
+[ ] 66.
+Write better Code - Time for Refactoring!
 4:52
-67. Implementing a "Special Attack"
+[ ] 67.
+Implementing a "Special Attack" 2:11
-2:11
-68. Implementing a "Heal" Method
+[ ] 68.
+Implementing a "Heal" Method 2:21
-2:21
-69. Finishing the Action Buttons
+[ ] 69.
+Finishing the Action Buttons 0:59
-0:59
-70. Creating an Action Log
+[ ] 70.
+Creating an Action Log 2:41
-2:41
-71. Printing the Log (v-for)
+[ ] 71.
+Printing the Log (v-for) 2:19
-2:19
-72. Finishing the Log
+[ ] 72.
+Finishing the Log 1:57
-1:57
-73. Styling the Log Conditionally
+[ ] 73.
+Styling the Log Conditionally 1:44
-1:44
-74. Wrap Up
+[ ] 74.
+Wrap Up 1:28
-1:28
-75. Full Application Code
+[ ] 75.
+Full Application Code 0:00
-0:00
- Finished.zip

 Section: 5
 0 / 16
 Understanding the VueJS Instance